NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (eight positions)

-Nominations are hereby declared open for the GWC-UAW Local 2110 Bargaining Committee vacancy elections (four positions): All eligible Union supporters [any Columbia graduate and undergraduate student who is currently employed by the university according to the categories outlined by the National Labor Relations Board (NLRB) Columbia decision (i.e. graduate and undergraduate Teaching Assistants, Teaching Fellows, Preceptors, Course Assistants, Readers, Graders, Graduate Research Assistants [including those on Training Grants], and All Departmental Research Assistants)] who have signed a GWC-UAW authorization card and work in a jurisdiction with a vacant position are automatically nominated for the GWC-UAW Local 2110 Bargaining Committee.
+Nominations are hereby declared open for the GWC-UAW Local 2110 Bargaining Committee vacancy elections (eight positions): All eligible Union supporters [any Columbia graduate and undergraduate student who is currently employed by the University according to the categories outlined by the National Labor Relations Board (NLRB) Columbia decision (i.e. graduate and undergraduate Teaching Assistants, Teaching Fellows, Preceptors, Course Assistants, Readers, Graders, Graduate Research Assistants [including those on Training Grants], and All Departmental Research Assistants)] who have signed a GWC-UAW authorization card and work in a jurisdiction with a vacant position are automatically nominated for the GWC-UAW Local 2110 Bargaining Committee.

 The bargaining committee vacancies are allocated from the following jurisdictions:

 - One member who works in GSAS natural sciences departments;

 - Two members who work in GSAS humanities/social sciences departments;

 - One member who works in SEAS departments;